lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

 * Identifiers that start with an upper case Unicode letter (LU category) are public (accessible everywhere in the storyworld).
 Other identifiers are visible only locally (in the file where they are declared).
 * Strings will probably be extended.
-On thing I want to add are localized strings.
+One thing I want to add are localized strings.
 Not sure about the syntax and semantics, but I want them!

 ## Final words